ausd-io/ausd/modules/mock-chronik-client/README.md

 1.11.0

--   Add support for `MockAgora`, a simple set-and-return mock for some `ecash-agora` class methods [D16737](https://reviews.bitcoinabc.org/D16737)
+-   Add support for `MockAgora`, a simple set-and-return mock for some `auscash-agora` class methods [D16737](https://reviews.bitcoinabc.org/D16737)

 1.12.0